JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 And some people are selling this kind of things on social media: `https://altagency.com/guide/`

+> Others, just publish freely, like https://github.com/treeman/why_cryptocurrencies, which builds with [Pollen](https://docs.racket-lang.org/pollen/)

 Together with the *build in public*, which it seems to be a thing.

-How about selling an ebook be all about having an stripe account and a proper content that people want to read?
+How about **selling an ebook** be all about: having an stripe account and proper content that people want to read?

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/get-started-with-flask/" title="Flask Intro Post" image="/blog_img/apps/flask-nginx-duckdns.png" subtitle="Deployed a Flask WebApp with https and NGINX to Hertzner" >}}